mtojek/greenwall/README.md

 Then copy the ```dist.zip``` file to the target host and unzip it.
 Please remember also to provide a ```config.yaml``` file before runnning the ```./greenwall``` binary.

+## Contact

+Please feel free to leave any comment or feedback by opening a new issue or contacting me directly via [email](mailto:marcin@tojek.pl).
+Thank you.

 ## License

 MIT License, see [LICENSE](https://github.com/mtojek/greenwall/blob/master/LICENSE) file.